Crystal Chute Moves on Pipe Dreams: Permutation indexing the Demazure Crystal

 \begin{proof} This follows directly from Lemma \ref{lem:HWPDstep1} and the definition of $\Phi$ from Proposition \ref{prop:wtBijPD}. \end{proof}

-We now run the Edelman-Greene insertion algorithm on a highest weight factorization.
+We now run the Edelman--Greene insertion algorithm on a highest weight factorization.

 \begin{example} The three highest weight factorizations for $w = [21543] \in S_5$ are $(\;)(4)(3)(14),$ $(\;)(\;)(34)(13),$ and $(\;)(\;)(4)(134)$.
-Applying the Edelman-Greene algorithm to each of these factorizations produces the insertion tableaux pictured in Figure \ref{fig:highestPDandTab}, recorded from left to right.
+Applying the Edelman--Greene algorithm to each of these factorizations produces the insertion tableaux pictured in Figure \ref{fig:highestPDandTab}, recorded from left to right.
 Note that the result of the algorithm simply places the entries of block $(r^i)$ in row $i$ of the tableau. \end{example}

 The following proposition generalizes the observation recorded in Example \ref{ex:P(r)figs}.

 \begin{proposition} Let $r \in RFC(w^{-1})$ for some $w \in S_n$.
 If $r$ is a highest weight factorization, then the insertion tableau $P(r)$ is given by placing the entries in block $(r^i)$ of $r$ in row $i$ of the tableau. \end{proposition}